jyablonski/doqs/src/content/docs/data/basketball-reference.md

         - [JJ Redick](https://www.basketball-reference.com/players/r/redicjj01.html)
         - [J.J Barea](https://www.basketball-reference.com/players/b/bareajo01.html)
     - Some of this I've tried to cleanup via various [helper functions](https://github.com/jyablonski/nba_elt_ingestion/blob/master/src/utils.py#L167), but it's still something to watchout for

+2. Boxscore & play-by-play data is sometimes not available at 12 pm UTC when the Ingestion Script runs.

+    - In these cases, this data must be manually pulled at a later time once the data is made available, and the downstream dbt models must be refreshed afterwards.